matrix-org/matrix-spec-proposals/specification/modules/dm.rst

 Client behaviour
 ----------------
-The invitee's client may use the ``is_direct`` flag in `m.room.member`_ to automatically mark the room as a direct message but this is not required: it may for example, prompt the user, ignore the flag altogether.
-To do this, it stores this event in account data using the |/user/<user_id>/account_data/<type>|_ API.
+The invitee's client may use the ``is_direct`` flag in the `m.room.member`_ event to automatically mark the room as a direct message but this is not
+required: it may for example, prompt the user, ignore the flag altogether.
+To do this, it stores this event in account data using the
+|/user/<user_id>/account_data/<type>|_ API.

 The inviter's client should set the ``is_direct`` flag to |/createRoom|_ whenever the flow the user has followed is one where their